Introduction to Structures¶

 - Tree trunk

-Indicate what type of structure each of the following phrases refers to:
+Indicate what type of structure each of the following sentences refers to:

-- Formed by cables that support the loads.
+- Made up of cables that support the loads.

 - Formed by a large mass of material with hardly any gaps.